matias-ceau/scripts/docs/scripts/edit_chezmoi_cfg_files.sh.md

 ### Dependencies

-- `chezmoi` - to manage dotfiles.
+- `chezmoi` - for managing dotfiles.
-- `fzf` - fuzzy finder for command-line.
+- `fzf` - for fuzzy file selection.
-- `bat` - enhanced cat command for syntax highlighting.
+- `bat` - for syntax highlighting and file viewing in the preview.
-- `eza` - modern replacement for `ls`.
+- `eza` - a modern replacement for `ls`, providing improved listing with icons.
-- `neovim` - text editor for file editing.

 <a name="description" />